 Request a meeting

 I am interested in finding elegant control solutions for interesting (underactuated, stochastic, and/or difficult to model) dynamical systems that I can build and experiment with.
+I'm particularly interested in finding connections between mechanics (especially non-smooth mechanics) and optimization theory which enable formal analysis and control design for complex mechanical systems.
 Please see the description of the Robot Locomotion Group for more information.

 Russ is the X Consortium Associate Professor of Electrical Engineering and Computer